forkkit/news-ai/README.md

 - Consumer Apps:
   - A new experience of reading the news.
 It provides not just the news article, but contextual information on top of it.
   - A way for consumers to want to stay updated on a news topic.
 This is if you want to stay updated to the ISIS bombing.
 We know that ISIS bombing is a "topic" in the database that has several "articles" underneath it.
 Then when a new article is added to that topic you can push to that user.
+  - Catch up on X or something like "You missed news X" while you were gone.

 ### Problems